memgraph/docs/docs/reference-guide/multi-tenancy.md

 ## Multi-Tenant Support
-*ENTERPRISE ONLY FEATURE*
+*ENTERPRISE-ONLY FEATURE*

-Multi-tenancy support in Memgraph allows users to manage multiple isolated databases within a single instance.
-The primary goal is to enable efficient resource isolation, data integrity, and access control for different clients.
+Multi-tenancy support in Memgraph enables users to manage multiple isolated databases within a single instance.
+The primary objective is to facilitate efficient resource isolation, maintain data integrity, and manage access for different clients.

-In the current version all isolated databases share the underlying resources; there is no way to limit CPU or RAM usage of a particular database, instead there is only the global limitations imposed on Memgraph as a whole.
+In the current version, all isolated databases share underlying resources; there is no provision to restrict CPU or RAM usage for a specific database.
+Instead, global limitations are imposed on Memgraph as a whole.

-### Default database
+### Default Database
-A default database called 'memgraph' is created during startup.
-New users will by default have access to this database only.
+A default database named 'memgraph' is automatically created during startup.
+New users are granted access only to this default database.
-*NOTE:* The default database name cannot be changed.
+*NOTE:* The default database name cannot be altered.

 ### Backwards Compatibility
-The multi-tenant feature ensures backwards compatibility, enabling smooth version upgrades and downgrades without disrupting user experience.
-When upgrading all previous data will be migrated to the default database; downgrading will delete all other databases and preserve only data contained in the default database.
+The multi-tenant feature ensures backwards compatibility, facilitating smooth version upgrades and downgrades without disrupting user experience.
+During an upgrade, previous data is migrated to the default database, while downgrading retains data solely in the default database.

 ### Isolated Databases
-Isolated databases in Memgraph function as separate single-database Memgraph instances.
-Queries executed against a particular database should work as if it was the only database in the system.
-No cross database contamination should be possible.
-Users interact with individual databases; cross-database queries are not allowed.
+Isolated databases within Memgraph function as distinct single-database Memgraph instances.
+Queries executed on a specific database should operate as if it were the sole database in the system, preventing cross-database contamination.
+Users interact with individual databases, and cross-database queries are prohibited.

 ### Database Configuration and Data Directory
-Currently all isolated databases share the same configuration.
+At present, all isolated databases share identical configurations.
-*NOTE:* There is no way to specify a per-database configuration.
+*NOTE:* There is no provision to specify a per-database configuration.

-The only difference between them is the location of the data directory.
-The specified data directory is used as the root and still holds the data associated with the default database.
-All other databases are located in a new directory in `data_directory/databases/*db_name*`.
+The sole distinction lies in the location of the data directory.
+The designated data directory serves as the root and retains data associated with the default database.
+Other databases are housed in new directories within `data_directory/databases/*db_name*`.

-The default `memgraph` also has a directory `data_directory/databases/memgraph`, however, it only contains symbolic links back to the root.
+The default `memgraph` database also includes a directory `data_directory/databases/memgraph`, which contains symbolic links leading back to the root.
-*NOTE:* Some links are proactively created and, depending on the configuration, may be broken.
+*NOTE:* Some links are proactively generated and their status may vary based on configuration.

 ## User Interface

 ### Cypher Queries for Multi-Tenancy
 Users interact with multi-tenant features through specialized Cypher queries:
-1. `CREATE DATABASE name`: Creates a new database
+1. `CREATE DATABASE name`: Creates a new database.
-2. `DROP DATABASE name`: Deletes the specified database
+2. `DROP DATABASE name`: Deletes a specified database.
-3. `SHOW DATABASES`: Lists all currently active databases and tags the currently selected one
+3. `SHOW DATABASES`: Lists all active databases, indicating the currently selected one.
-4. `USE DATABASE name`: Switches the focus to the specified database (disabled in a transaction)
+4. `USE DATABASE name`: Switches focus to a specific database (disabled during transactions).
-5. `GRANT DATABASE name TO user`: Grant user the access right to the specified database
+5. `GRANT DATABASE name TO user`: Grants a user access to a specified database.
-6. `REVOKE DATABASE name FROM user`: Revoke user the access right to the specified database
+6. `REVOKE DATABASE name FROM user`: Revokes a user's access to a specified database.
-7. `SET MAIN DATABASE name FOR user`: Sets the user's default (landing) database
+7. `SET MAIN DATABASE name FOR user`: Sets a user's default (landing) database.
-8. `SHOW DATABASE PRIVILEGES FOR user`: Lists user's database access rights
+8. `SHOW DATABASE PRIVILEGES FOR user`: Lists a user's database access rights.

 ### User's Main Database
-Administrators assign default databases for users, ensuring a seamless and secure connection experience.
-User will not be able to connect to Memgraph if they do not have access rights to their default database.
-This might happen if the database was deleted or if the access rights were revoked.
+Administrators assign default databases to users, ensuring a seamless and secure connection experience.
+Users cannot connect to Memgraph if they lack access rights to their default database.
+This situation may arise from database deletion or revoked access rights.

 ### User Privileges and Database Access
-Authentication and authorization data is shared among databases.
-There is a single source of truth.
-A single user can have access to multiple databases, with a global set of privileges.
+Authentication and authorization data are shared across databases, providing a unified source of truth.
+A single user can access multiple databases with a global set of privileges.
-*NOTE:* Currently there is no way to grant per-database privileges.
+*NOTE:* Currently, per-database privileges cannot be granted.

-Access to all databases can be granted/revoked by using a wildcard, as in:
+Access to all databases can be granted or revoked using wildcards, as shown:
 `GRANT DATABASE * TO user;` or `REVOKE DATABASE * FROM user;`.

 ### Additional Multi-Tenant Privileges
-Administrators control multi-tenant privileges with:
+Administrators manage multi-tenant privileges with:
-- `MULTI_DATABASE_USE`: Allows switching databases and listing databases.
+- `MULTI_DATABASE_USE`: Enables database switching and listing.
-- `MULTI_DATABASE_EDIT`: Permits creating and deleting databases.
+- `MULTI_DATABASE_EDIT`: Permits database creation and deletion.

 ### Command-line Arguments
-The `data_recovery_on_startup` flag replaces `storage_recover_on_startup`, recovering individual databases and their contents during startup.
+The `data_recovery_on_startup` flag replaces `storage_recover_on_startup`, facilitating recovery of individual databases and their contents during startup.
-*NOTE:* `storage_recover_on_startup` is still active but deprecated.
+*NOTE:* `storage_recover_on_startup` is still functional but deprecated.

-`storage_delete_on_drop` if set to true will delete the underlying directories associated with the database being dropped.
+If `storage_delete_on_drop` is set to true, the underlying directories associated with the dropped database will be deleted.

 ### Using Neo4j Drivers
 Neo4j drivers interact with multi-tenant databases in two ways:
 1. Through Cypher queries.
-2. Defining the `database` field.
-The `USE DATABASE` query is disabled if the database field is defined.
-The query will always run against the defined database.
+2. By defining the `database` field.
+The `USE DATABASE` query is disabled when the database field is defined.
+The query consistently runs against the specified database.

 Example using Neo4j Python driver:
 ```python